X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies: Discussion

-Finally, the average density of the hot-CGM phase at a projected distance $\rho=114$ kpc through the X-ray halo, is thus given by $<n_H^{hot}> =$N$_H^{hot} / [(1 - f_l^{cool}) L] \simeq = (1.2-4)\times 10^{-4}$ cm$^{-3}$, and it modulates by a factor of $n_H^{hot}(@\rho;l=0)/n_H^{hot}(@\rho;l=\pm L/2) \simeq [1 + (L/2\rho)^2]^{3\beta/2} \simeq 3^{3\beta/2}$ from the near-side through the far-side of the halo.
-The average density is only a factor of $\ls 5$ lower than that estimated for the cool-CGM phase under the pure-photoionization equilibrium and constant gas-density hypothesis.
-This, combined with temperatures of the two phases that differ by factors $\sim 100$, gives pressures that differ by more than a factor of $\sim 20$.
-Pressure equilibrium between the two phases would then require either $>20\times$ lower temperatures of the hot phase, inconsistent with the reported detection of \ovii and \nvi species, or $>20\times$ lower average densities of the hot-phase along the line of sight, which, in turn, would require unphysically long line-of-sight pathlentghs of $> 6.6$ Mpc.
-This suggests that either pressure equilibrium between the two co-existing phases is not at work, or that the cool-CGM clouds are actually $\gs 20\times$ denser (and so smaller) than inferred under the pure photo-ionization hypothesis.
-In the latter case, photo-ionization by the external radiation field would be ineffective and alternative ionization mechanisms should be at work (see, e.g. \cite{Bregman18} and references therein).
-The cool-CGM clouds would then be pressure-confined by the hot gas (e.g. \cite{Armillotta17,Afruni21} and references therein).
+Finally, the average density of the hot-CGM phase at a projected distance $<\rho>=115$ kpc through the X-ray halo, is thus given by $<n_H^{hot}> =$N$_H^{hot} / [(1 - f_l^{cool}) L] \simeq (8-35)\times 10^{-5} (Z/0.3Z_{\odot})^{-1}$ cm$^{-3}$ (X-ray-LLS spectrum) or $<n_H^{hot}> = \simeq (10-42)\times 10^{-5} (Z/0.3Z_{\odot})^{-1}$ cm$^{-3}$ (FUV=LLS spectrum), and it modulates by a factor of $n_H^{hot}(@\rho;l=0)/n_H^{hot}(@\rho;l=\pm L/2) \simeq [1 + (L/2\rho)^2]^{3\beta/2} \simeq 3^{3\beta/2}$ from the near-side through the far-side of the halo (here $@\rho;l=$ means equivalent H density at the impact parameter distance $\rho$ from the center of the galaxy and at line-of-sight length $l$, and $\beta$ is the spectral index of the density profile we adopt to estimate the mass of the hot-CGM: see below).
+The average density is thus only $\ls 7 (Z/0.3Z_{\odot})^{-1}\times$ lower than that estimated for the cool-CGM phase under the pure-photoionization equilibrium and constant gas-density hypothesis.
+This, combined with temperatures of the two phases that differ by factors $\sim 100$, gives pressures that differ by factors $\gs 14 (Z/0.3Z_{\odot})$.
+Pressure equilibrium between the two phases would then require either $\gs 14 (Z/0.3Z_{\odot})\times$ lower temperatures of the hot phase, inconsistent with the reported detection of \ovii, or $\gs 14 (Z/0.3Z_{\odot})\times$ lower average densities of the hot-phase along the line of sight, which, in turn, would require unphysically long line-of-sight pathlentghs of $\gs 4 (Z/0.3Z_{\odot})$ Mpc.
+This suggests that either pressure equilibrium between the two co-existing phases is not at work, or that the cool-CGM clouds are actually $\gs 14 (Z/0.3Z_{\odot})\times$ denser (and so smaller) than inferred under the pure photo-ionization hypothesis. { In the latter case, the average linear size of the cool-CGM clouds, would be of the order of $1-2$ kpc, i.e. similar to that inferred by the angular-size of typical Galactic HI Compact High-Velocity Clouds (CHVCs) if at a distance of $\sim 100$ kpc from the Galaxy's center (e.g. \cite{Putman12})}.
+At such cool-CGM densities, photo-ionization by the external radiation field would be less effective and alternative (or concurring) ionization mechanisms should be at work (see, e.g. \cite{Bregman18} and references therein), but the cool-CGM clouds could then be pressure-confined by the hot gas (e.g. \cite{Armillotta17,Afruni21} and references therein).